Demystifying the Lifecycle of Failures in Platform-Orchestrated Agentic Workflows: The Dataset

 \section{The {\dataset} Dataset}

-We collect systems execution data from two representative agentic AI development platforms, Dify and Coze, which provide the capabilities of visual workflow composition and tool integration.
-The dataset {\dataset} contains 307 failure logs from ten platform-orchestrated agentic systems in total, {with} five from each platform.
+We collect systems execution data from two popular agentic AI development platforms, Dify and Coze, which provide the capabilities of visual workflow composition and tool integration.
+The dataset {\dataset} contains 307 failure logs from ten platform-orchestrated agentic workflows in total, {with} five from each platform.
 Each instance in the dataset includes four elements: (1) Query, a query obtained from the real test case; (2) Failure log: the full conversational trace of a system failing to complete the task.
-(3) System workflow and configuration: including the node orchestration structure and the information of each node, like agent's name, agent's prompt, code, tool configuration.
-(4) Annotations: {the taxonomy labels and} explanation of why the failure took place.
+(3) Workflow and configuration: including the node orchestration structure and the information of each node, like agent's name, agent's prompt, code, tool configuration.
+(4) Annotations: the root location of failure, the root cause taxonomy labels, further explanation about why the failure took place and the corresponding repair strategy.